Silva97/cli-tools/README.md

 The texts templates have special tags to insert content by option, file or environment variable.
 The binaries templates is a sequence of commands to construct a binary format.
 For see examples of templates, see the [templates](./templates) directory.

+## shellcoder
+Tool for write shellcodes using nasm.
+For see help, run the tool and insert "/help"